Our Approach to Learning

 Our curriculum is split into Bread and Roses.
 We want to give our students the basics that they need to survive.
 But we also want them to do more than just survive.

-Bread
+Bread Curriculum

 The goal of the Bread curriculum is to ensure that our students:

-• are numerate and proficient in algebra by the end of middle school, and;
+• Are numerate and proficient in algebra by the end of middle school, and;

-• are exposed to the intuition, formal theory, and applications of calculus while in high school.
+• Are exposed to the intuition, formal theory, and applications of calculus while in high school.

 These courses follow the textbook Math As Flexibility of Mind, written by The Math Movement’s Director Dionissi Aliprantis.

-Roses
+Roses Curriculum

 The goal of the Roses curriculum is to expose our students to beautiful math.